The League of Women Voters of Kansas registers voters and encourages active participation in the democratic process.

 Having problems registering to vote or trying to vote?
 LWVK can help.

 The new voter registration laws can be confusing.
 If you are having problems navigating the system, either registering or voting, the League would like to hear your story.
 We are serious about protecting every citizen’s right to vote.
 We will help you or find someone with answers.
-We will also advocate for changes needed to streamline the process.
 Please tell us your story.